The difference between academic and professional writing: a helpful guide

-Whether you’re a current or prospective student at Penn LPS Online, you’ve likely written your fair share of academic papers and business emails.
+Whether you are a current or prospective student at Penn LPS Online, or simply wondering how to do better in school, you’ve likely written your fair share of academic papers and business emails.
 But you’re not alone if you still have questions about the differences and similarities between academic and professional writing.
 This overview contains a summary of everything you need to know about the intricacies of these critical forms of writing.

 What is the difference between academic and professional writing?